We’re holding Big Tech accountable for its role in fossil fuel production

 OUR STORY

 We are leaders in AI, ethics, energy, and sustainability, with decades of experience in tech + climate.
-Our advocacy led to Microsoft’s Energy Principles—an initial policy step, despite gaps.
-In 2024, we left to push for external accountability and systemic climate action.
+Our advocacy led to Microsoft’s Energy Principles — an initial policy step, despite significant loopholes.
+In 2024, we left the company to push externally for accountability and systemic climate action.

 Our team